suzeeparker/FRDocs_dev01-suzee/Setup/fr0102_Test-Node.md

      1. In vscode edit package.json
 #### Push your changes to GitHub
-     1. Open Source Control
+     1. Click the Source Control charm
      2. Add description of your choice
      3. Click the checkmark to Commit
      4. Click Push on the Source Control three dots (...) menu

 ----
-### 6. Create a Nodejs routine to access the local MySQL database and return information.
+### 6. Create a Nodejs routine to access the local MySQL database and return information. (<10 min)
 ----
 1. Install Sequelize.
 It will be used to connect to and access information in MySQL.